Ever wonder what an anime theme park would look like?

 Opening date: November 1, 2022

-What happened with J-World and One Piece Tokyo Tower?
-Is it still open?
+What happened with J-World, One Piece Tokyo Tower, and USJ Cool Japan?
+Are still open?

 No, J-World was shut down in February 2019.
 The indoor park was modeled after imagery and locations from JUMP series like Naruto, Dragon Ball, One Piece, Katekyo Hitman Reborn, and many others.